thinkWhere/GeoServer-Docker/README.md

 ### Native JAI / JAI ImageIO

-Native JAI and JAI ImageIO are included in the final image by default.
-You can remove them from the final image by setting the `JAI_IMAGEIO` build-arg to `false` when building the image.
+Native JAI and JAI ImageIO are included in the final image by default providing better performance for raster data processing.
+Unfortunately they native JAI is not under active development anymore.
+In the event that you face issues with raster data processing, they can remove them from the final image by setting the `JAI_IMAGEIO` build-arg to `false` when building the image.

 ```shell
 docker build --build-arg JAI_IMAGEIO=false -t thinkwhere/geoserver-docker .